AlduinoCalderon/collectibles-store/docs/roadmap.md

   - Project scaffolding and initial commit.
   - API endpoints for user CRUD operations tested.

-### Sprint 2 (Oct 28 to Oct 30)
+### Sprint 2 (Oct 28 to Oct 30) ✅ COMPLETED
-- Develop Mustache templates and frontend views for the website.
+- ✅ Develop Mustache templates and frontend views for the website.
-- Implement exception handling for user interactions.
+- ✅ Implement exception handling for user interactions.
-- Create and connect a form to manage item offers.
+- ✅ Create and connect a form to manage item offers.
 - **Milestones:**
-  - User-facing forms and views functional.
+  - ✅ User-facing forms and views functional.
-  - Exception handling and feedback implemented.
+  - ✅ Exception handling and feedback implemented.
+- **Status**: All deliverables completed.
+Branch: `feature/sprint-2-exception-handling-views-templates`

 ### Sprint 3 (Oct 31 to Nov 3)
 - Implement item filtering features.